eficode-academy/ca-project/README.md

 ### Task

-- Make a Git repository containing the code
+- Use your fork of the Git repository containing the code
-- Feed issues into your repository using github_issues.py (update relevant variables, and set the environment variable GITHUB_PASSWORD)
+- Create issues in your repository
+  - See `github_issues.py` for the issues to create
+  - To run the Python script, edit `github_issues.py` with your own GitHub account name
+  - Then set an environment variable called `GITHUB_PASSWORD` e.g. `export GITHUB_PASSWORD=yourSuperSecretPassword`
-- Make sure that you have a waffle for your Github repository.
+- Make sure you have a Waffle project for your GitHub repository

 Python hints for the issues script:
+- Linux:
-- Linux: sudo apt-get install python-pip
+  - `sudo apt-get install python-pip`
-- Linux: sudo pip install requests
+  - `sudo pip install requests`
+- Mac:
-- Mac: sudo easy_install pip
+  - `sudo easy_install pip`
-- Mac: sudo pip install requests
+  - `sudo pip install requests`

 _From now on you should consider every step in a task as a story.
 You should break it down into tasks that you groom._

 ## Bat out of hell